damianhakert/damianhakert.github.io/source/posts/2016-11-01-publish-code-coverage-report-with-gitlab-pages.html.md

 Although the code coverage technique is great for revealing untested code and improving overall coverage, it is not a great metric to tell how good the tests are, but it helps people to contribute.

-There are other techniques you can explore like mutation testing.
-One of the most useful techniques is _simplicity_ which is _prerequisite for reliability_.

 With GitLab, you can create simple software that it is easy to contribute to!